SAFE-T User Guide

 From the SAFE-T Homepage, users can navigate to the tools in two pathways.

-1. Scrolling towards the bottom of the Homepage, users will see three boxes designating the primary three tools of SAFE-T and text with brief descriptions of each.
-Select one of Track Carbon, Compare Routes, or Compare Fuels to navigate to the appropriate tool page.
+1. Scrolling towards the bottom of the Homepage, users will see four boxes designating the primary three tools of SAFE-T and text with brief descriptions of each.
+Select one of Track Carbon, Compare Routes, Compare Fuels, or Shipping AI Chat to navigate to the appropriate tool page.

 2. At the top of the SAFE-T site, accessible from any page, you will see a drop-down menu for Tools▾.
-Clicking this menu will drop-down to list the three tools: Carbon Tracking, Compare Routes, or Compare Fuels.
+Clicking this menu will drop-down to list the three tools: Fuel Carbon Tracking, Compare Routes, Compare Fuels, or Shipping AI Chat.
 Clicking any of these will take you to the appropriate tool page.

 Statistics